Hyper-Object Challenge @ ICASSP 2026

 Submissions will only be considered if accompanied by the full code.

-Detailed instructions for code submission will be provided one month before the submission deadline. -
+Detailed instructions for code submission will be provided before the submission deadline. -

-The top five winners will be selected based on code evaluation on the hidden test set.
+The top three winners from each track will be selected based on code evaluation on the hidden test set.

 Participants must ensure that their code runs successfully on our end for the final evaluation. - Winners will be notified via email.